13 Managing Assets

 For all TLS certificates the following actions are available:

-• export Export the TLS certificate as an XML file.
+• Export the TLS certificate as an XML file.

 Note